bevyengine/bevy_editor_prototypes/design-book/src/best-practices.md

 ## Workflow Oriented

 When addressing things in the Ui, focus on actions not things.
-This means use verbs over nouns.
-Its common to think everything needs a name and names should be nouns.
-Think like a user instead, you don't care what a button is, you care what it *does*.
-What is the quickest, most natural feeling way to describe what the user is trying to do?
-Verbs are a powerful aspect of language, and often fit mental model better.
+Prefer verbs over nouns.